AstunTechnology/Loader/readme.markdown

 ### Basic configuration ###

 * 'src_dir'
   * The directory containing your source files.
-All supported files in the specified directory and it's descendants will be loaded.
+All supported files in the specified directory and it's decendents will be loaded.
 * 'out_dir'
   * The directory used to store the translated data if writing to a file based format such as ESRI Shape, MapInfo TAB etc.
 * 'tmp_dir'